SimVascular/simvascular.github.io-archive/source/documentation/userguide/_gettingstarted.md

   <figcaption class="svCaption" ></figcaption>
 </figure>

 **BOX A | Menu Bar:** The menu bar that is enclosed by box “A” (top left corner) includes some file options.
-These functions will be used to load/save files such as paths and groups that you have created in SimVascular.
+These functions will be used to load/save files such as paths and groups that you have created in **SimVascular**.
 It also provides view control and you can show/hide tabs in BOX B and BOX D by toggling on/off in the Image Menus and Work Menus.

 <figure>
   <img class="svImg svImgMd"  src="documentation/userguide/imgs/getting_started/3_5.jpg">